 Dr John Feldmann

-The tasks and responsibilities imposed on the Supervisory Board by the law, the Company’s articles of incorporation and the German Corporate Governance Code were fulfilled with dedication and great diligence.
-Because of KION GROUP AG’s IPO last year, there were many important decisions, transactions requiring approval and other matters to be discussed and resolved upon.
+Last year, the Supervisory Board continued to fulfil the tasks and responsibilities imposed on it by the law, the Company’s articles of incorporation and the German Corporate Governance Code with dedication and great diligence.
+There were again many important decisions, transactions requiring approval and other matters to be discussed and resolved upon.

 Monitoring and advisory role in dialogue with the Executive Board